 AC HOTEL BY MARRIOTT WROCLAW, Poland Housed in a redbrick building dating back to 1875 and set around an elegant courtyard, this sleek hotel is a short walk from Wrocław Town Hall and the medieval Market Square.
-Visit https://www.marriott.com for more information.
+Scan the QR code with your smart phone for more information.

 RADISSON BLU KRAKOW, Poland Within walking distance of Market Square and St. Mary's Basilica, the Radisson Blu Hotel, Kraków, welcomes you with stylish interiors and conveniences.
-Visit http://radisson-blu-krakow.krakowhotels.net for more information.
+Scan the QR code with your smart phone for more information.

 SOFITEL GRAND SOPOT, Poland The Sofitel Grand Sopot is a famous spa and health resort located in the tri-city complex of Gdańsk, Sopot, and Gdynia and surrounded by historic architecture alongside cutting-edge, modern infrastructure.
-Visit https://www.sofitelgrandsopot.com for more information.
+Scan the QR code with your smart phone for more information.

 HOTEL MIKOLAJKI, Poland Inspired by its picturesque natural surroundings on Bird Island, The spa facilities include a relaxation area and a signature Sauna World with incredible views of Mikolajskie Lake.
+Scan the QR code with your smart phone for more information.